ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 - Press Ctrl+Z to undo any action.

-Now, we are ready to build our first flow.
+Now, you are ready to build the first flow.

 ### Build a Simple Flow